Turnip: Relevance in human use

 In England around 1700, Charles "Turnip" Townshend promoted the use of turnips in a four-year crop-rotation system that enabled year-round livestock feeding.

-In most of England, the smaller white vegetables are called turnips, while the larger yellow ones are referred to as swedes.
-In the United States, turnips are the same, but swedes are usually called rutabagas.
+In Scottish and some other English dialects, the word turnip can also refer to rutabagas (North American English), also known as swedes in England, a variety of Brassica napus, which is a hybrid between the turnip, Brassica rapa, and the cabbage.
+Turnips are generally smaller with white flesh, while rutabagas are larger with yellow flesh.
+Scottish English sometimes distinguishes turnips as white turnips, and sometimes distinguishes rutabagas as neeps.

+In the Austrian region of Wildschönau, farmers produce a kind of schnaps called Krautinger from a variation of Brassica rapa ssp.
+Rapa, since they were granted permission to do so under Empress Maria Theresia in the 18th century.
+It is notorious for its distinct taste and smell.

 Heraldry

 The turnip is an old vegetable charge in heraldry.
 It was used by Leonhard von Keutschach, prince-archbishop of Salzburg.
 The turnip is still the heart shield in the arms of Keutschach am See.

 The arms of the former municipality of Kiikala, Finland, were Gules, a turnip Or.